Bachelors in Healthcare Administration in Nebraska

 Getting familiar with your curriculum before you start your degree can help you learn about this career path.
 Courses that are commonly part of this program include Statistics in Public Health, Financial Accounting in Health Care, Quantitative Tools for Managers, U.S. Health System, Health Economics for Managers, Principles of Epidemiology, and Management for Health Care Organizations.

 Once you have been accepted to a health administration program in Nebraska, you can begin applying for scholarships and grants in your area.
 The Nebraska Health Care Foundation awards scholarships to those who want to work in activity direction, nursing home administration, or assisted living administration.
 The Nebraska Hospital Association also awards scholarships to administration students.
-For those who want to work in rural health care, the Office of Rural Health may be a good scholarship resource.
 If you join a local professional group like the Nebraska Medical Group Management Association, you may be able to apply for student scholarships.

 Working With Your Bachelors in Health Administration in Nebraska

 The job market in Nebraska tends to be strong for health care administration students.
-Job openings are expected to increase by 17% through 2022 (O*Net, 2012).
-Per O*Net, the average salary for a health care administrator in Nebraska is $82,800 per year.
+Between 2018 and 2028 job openings are expected to increase by 15 percent.
+The average salary for a health care administrator in Nebraska is $124,080 per year.